 Guide: Marek Wencel

-Wawel Castle is located on Wawel Hill in Krakow, ancient capital of Poland.
+Wawel Castle is located on Wawel Hill overlooking Old City, an ancient capital of Poland.
 Wawel Castle had been the residence of Polish kings for centuries and a site of most important events in Polish history.
 It is considered to be the symbol of Polish statehood.
-The Wawel Castle is also one of the most beautiful examples of Renaissance architecture in Poland.
+The Castle is also one of the most beautiful examples of Renaissance architecture in Poland.
 Its premises now house one of Poland’s premier art museums.